The EPA steps in to take over the East Palestine train derailment cleanup

 If Norfolk Southern fails to act, Regan said, the EPA can do the work itself and recoup triple the cost of any remediation efforts.

-In statement to NPR on Tuesday, Norfolk Southern said it has already been paying for the cleanup in East Palestine and would continue to do so.
+In statement to NPR on Tuesday, Norfolk Southern said it has already been paying for the cleanup in East Palestine and will continue to do so.

 "We recognize that we have a responsibility, and we have committed to doing what's right for the residents of East Palestine," the railroad said.
 "We are committed to thoroughly and safely cleaning the site, and we are reimbursing residents for the disruption this has caused in their lives."